 Is the Equifax credit report reliable?

-Yes, the Equifax credit report is reliable.
-Equifax are a global company and the information they provide on your credit report can be relied on.
+Yes, the Equifax credit report is accurate and reliable.
 The information they hold must be accurate to comply with data protection rules.

 Can I correct mistakes on my Equifax credit report?